1. Home

 The medical name for pattern baldness is androgenic alopecia.
 This type of hair loss is frequently related to family history and genetic predisposition.
 Though traditionally only men were believed to exhibit this, both men and women exhibit it.

-A daily hair loss of 100 to 150 is normal.
+Is a daily hair loss of 100 to 150 normal?

-Yes, It's normal to lose up to 100 hairs every day.
+Yes, it's normal to lose up to 100 hairs every day.
 This does not indicate that you are balding.
-There are around 100,000 actively growing hair follicles on the scalp.
+Around 100,000 hair follicles are actively growing on the scalp.
+When the hair loss becomes extensive or the rate of hair growth slows down and doesn't match the amount of hair loss, baldness becomes apparent.

 Consult a Hair Loss expert now